japl-lang/japl/README.md

 Right now JAPL is in its very early stages and we've encountered a series of issues related to nim's garbage collection implementations.
 Some of them seem to clash with JAPL's own memory management and cause random `NilAccessDefects` because the GC frees stuff that JAPL needs.
-If the test suite shows weird crashes try changing the `gc` option to `boehm` (particularly recommended since it seems to cause very little interference with JAPL), `orc`~ or
-`regions` to see if this mitigates the problem; this is a temporary solution until JAPL becomes fully independent from nim's runtime memory management.
+If the test suite shows weird crashes try changing the `gc` option to `boehm` (particularly recommended since it seems to cause very little interference with JAPL), or `regions` to see if this mitigates the problem; this is a temporary solution until JAPL becomes fully independent from nim's runtime memory management.

 ### JAPL Debugging options